Standard Dresser Dimensions

 For Smaller Rooms with Low Ceilings

-Combo dressers offer both a cabinet and traditional chest in the same piece of furniture.
-While they provide more storage options, the tradeoff comes in storage space, as they typically include less drawers than a standard dresser.
-For those that like a lighter, more minimal look, a bachelor's chest may be ideal.
-This piece features a narrow frame, a single column of two to four drawers, and a shorter silhouette than most dressers.
+Combo dressers offer both a cabinet and a traditional chest of drawers in the same piece of furniture.
+While they provide more storage options, the tradeoff comes in storage space, as they typically include fewer drawers than a standard dresser.
+For those that like a lighter, more minimal look, an upright bachelor's chest may be ideal.
+This piece features a narrow frame, a single column of two to four shallow drawers, and a shorter silhouette than most dressers.
 Bachelor's chests can usually be placed under a window without obstructing the view, adding storage to an under-utilized area.

 For Larger Rooms with High Ceilings

-Choosing the right dresser dimensions for a nursery or child's room has its own considerations.
-Likely to last through several changes in cribs and beds, not to mention favorite colors and themes, dressers with timeless style are a smart investment.
-A dresser with a wide top at waist-height can also double as a changing table and save space in infants' rooms.
+Choosing the right kids dresser dimensions has its own considerations.
+Likely to last through several changes in cribs and beds, not to mention favorite colors and themes, bureaus with timeless style are a smart investment.
+A dresser with a wide top at waist-height can also double as a changing or dressing table and save space in infants' rooms.
 However, be careful when picking dresser size.
 As babies grow into toddlers and young kids, they'll need more room to play.
 Keeping the dresser size proportionate to the space will open up the floorplan, especially in small rooms.

 While standard dresser dimensions leave plenty of space in most bedrooms, placing them correctly is key to keeping your room comfortable and functional.
+It may be a good idea to find out how to measure a dresser to ensure it will fit in your room.
 If you plan to have a mirror above your dresser, be sure to choose an open wall.
 Likewise, if your piece will stand along the wall near a closet or bedroom door, check that both the doors and dresser drawers can open and close with plenty of clearance.
 Leaving 10 to 12 inches between drawers and walls, doors, or other furniture should be sufficient.
+Shop for dressers.